 Jeffrey S. Vitter

 Jeffrey S. Vitter is the 17th chancellor of the University of Mississippi and Distinguished Professor of Computer and Information Science.
-He is a passionate advocate for higher education, with 37 years of experience at Brown, Duke, Purdue, and Texas A&M Universities and the University of Kansas before becoming chancellor of Mississippi’s flagship university in January 2016.
+He is a passionate advocate for higher education with over 38 years of experience at noted universities Brown, Duke, Purdue, Texas A&M, and Kansas before becoming chancellor of Mississippi’s flagship university in January 2016.

 Dr. Vitter is a renowned computer scientist with research expertise in big data and data science, especially the algorithmic aspects of processing, compressing, and communicating massive amounts of information.
 He has been elected a Fellow of the Guggenheim Foundation, the American Association for the Advancement of Science, the Association for Computing Machinery, and the Institute of Electrical and Electronics Engineers.
 He is a National Science Foundation Presidential Young Investigator, a Fulbright Scholar, and an IBM Faculty Development Awardee.

 A native of New Orleans, Vitter graduated in mathematics with highest honors from the University of Notre Dame in 1977 and earned a Ph.D. under Don Knuth in computer science at Stanford University in 1980.
 He also holds an MBA in 2002 from Duke University.